Concrete / Construction Chemistry Laboratory

 - Consulting about problems in the areas of concrete, mortar, cement and admixtures

-- Cooperation in the elaboration of norms and guidelines within national and international professional organisations and standards committees
+- Cooperation in the elaboration of norms, standards and guidelines within national and international professional organisations and standards committees

 We are accredited in the following areas STS 0338